 Q: How do I get to and from SGLI?

 A: As an international student, your high school should be arranging a flight for all of the students to fly together into the Chicago O’Hare International Airport.
 From there SGLI will have a staff member waiting to greet and shuttle students to the University.
 Please book your flights to arrive in Chicago on the date that will be announced.
-For USA students, you will need to either fly into the airport (O’Hare) and catch the bus provided by the University (on Thursday or Friday) or drive to/be dropped off at the University on Saturday, June 30 between 11-12 noon.
+For USA students, you will need to either fly into the airport (O’Hare) and catch the bus provided by the University (on Thursday or Friday) or drive to/be dropped off at the University.
 The same goes for students departing.
 When the program concludes students can be arranged to be picked up between a scheduled time.
 The university will be providing a shuttle bus to the Chicago O'Hare International Airport that morning.

 Q: Is there any financial aid or scholarships available?